 If a hearing is to be held, written notification will be provided to the student.
 The notice may be hand delivered, placed into a student's campus mailbox, or mailed to the last known address of the student, either by certified mail or first class mail, no fewer than ten (10) calendar days prior to the hearing.
-Unless already provided to the student, the notification will include the charge(s), date, time, and location of the hearing, the designated panel, a statement of the student's rights, and information on the hearing procedures.
+Unless already provided to the student, the notification will include the charge(s), date, time, and location of the hearing procedures.
 The accused student may request a postponement for reasonable cause, or a hearing separate from other accused persons.
 A request for a postponement for reasonable cause must be made in writing, include supporting rationale, and be received by the person sending the hearing notification at least two (2) business days before the scheduled hearing.